learnbyexample/cli-computing/cli_computing.md

 7524    total
 ```

-Here are some examples to illustrate size formatting options:
+Here are some examples to illustrate the size formatting options:

 ```bash
 # number of bytes